coder-mike/microvium-runtime-js/README.md

 ## Passing values to and from the VM

+Values can be passed to and from the Microvium VM as function arguments and return values.
+The library wrapper code does its best to convert Microvium JavaScript types to host JavaScript types and vice versa.

-Primitive values are always passed **by copy**.
+Primitive values are always passed **by copy** (by value).

+Everything passed **into** Microvium is passed **by copy**, since a Microvium VM has no `Proxy` type that would allow it to have mutable references to host objects.

-Plain objects passed **out** of Microvium are **by reference** -- the wrapper library maintains a `Proxy` of the Microvium object.
-Except `Uint8Array` which is passed by copy due to the complexity and overhead implementing something that looks like `Uint8Array` but accesses data that the Microvium GC can relocate under the hood.
+Plain objects and arrays are passed **out** of Microvium **by reference** -- the wrapper library maintains a `Proxy` of the Microvium object, so that the host may mutate the Microvium object by interacting with the proxy.

-Objects passed **into** Microvium are passed **by copy**, since a Microvium VM has no `Proxy` type.
+`Uint8Array` is passed out of Microvium not as a host `Uint8Array` but as a `MicroviumUint8Array` which has methods `slice` and `set` to read and write from it respectively.

 ## Memory usage